-6.2 Type System [IHN]
+6.2 Type system [IHN]

 6.2.1 Applicability to language

+The vulnerability as specified in ISO/IEC 24772-1 clause 6.2 Type system [IHN] applies / does not apply to Fortran.

 The Fortran type system is a strong type system consisting of the data type and type parameters.
 A type parameter is an integer value that specifies a parameterization of the type; a user-defined type need not have any type parameters.
 Objects of the same type that differ in the value of their type parameter(s) might differ in representation, and therefore in the limits of the values they can represent.
 For many purposes for which other languages use type, Fortran uses the type, type parameters, and rank of a data object.
 A conforming processor supports at least two kinds of type real and a complex kind corresponding to each supported real kind.
 Double precision real is required to provide more digits of decimal precision than default real.
 A conforming processor supports at least one integer kind with a range of 1018 or greater.

 The compatible types in Fortran are the numeric types: integer, real, and complex.
 No coercion exists between type logical and any other type, nor between type character and any other type.
 Among the numeric types, coercion might result in a loss of information or an undetected failure to conform to the standard.
 For example, if a double-precision real is assigned to a single-precision real, round-off is likely; and if an integer operation results in a value outside the supported range, the program is not conforming.
 This might not be detected.
 Likewise, assigning a value to an integer variable whose range does not include the value, renders the program not conforming.